Miss Spider apps: Apps in series

-Modes of Play
+Modes of play

 Read

 In "Read" mode, the Miss Spider apps function mostly like a book, with words displayed under pictures.
 Users can click on the bottom of the screen to "turn the page," and when they touch the picture, faint white circles appear that animate characters or other aspects of the picture when touched.
 There is also an optional narration mode, where the book is read aloud.

 Watch

-In "Watch" mode, the story is turned into a movie, animated with CGI.
+In "Watch" mode, the story is turned into a movie, animated with Computer-generated imagery.
 Words along the bottom are highlighted as they are spoken.
 In Miss Spider's Tea Party, the storybook version is followed exactly, whereas in Miss Spider's Bedtime Story, some additional elements are added.

 Match

 Match mode works just like a Miss Spider–themed memory game.
 Users click on overturned "cards" to see if they match.
 Miss Spider's Tea Party featured 30 cards, while in Miss Spider's Bedtime Story, users can choose between 16 and 30 cards.